sac3g15/CoastSat_noc/README.md

 Extensions to this toolbox:
 - [Cleaning shoreline output + Shoreline Change using DSAS](https://github.com/sac3g15/coastsat_noc/blob/main/clean_DSAS_models_README.md) - direct references from the DSAS user guide by Himmelstoss et al. (2018).

 **WARNING**.
-The Coastsat code here has been altered, therefore the latest updates, issues and pull requests on the Coastsat Github page may not be relevant to this workflow.
-**If errors persist please checking the section 'Potential Errors / Solutions' at the bottom of the page.
+Coastsat_nocs was developed with version CoastSat v1.0.1 code, therefore some new functions are not compatible with the nocs modules. **If errors persist please checking the section 'Potential Errors / Solutions' at the bottom of the page.
 Errors still occur?
 Please raise an issue.**

 ### Acknowledgements
 Thanks to Kilian Vos and colleagues for providing the open-sourced Coastsat repository.
 Also, thanks to USGS for providing the open-sourced Digital Shoreline Analysis System plug-in.
 Both provide the basis for this workflow which would not exist without it.